johnhayn-es/johnhayn-es/work.md

 I joined POP to help build a smarter, fairer entertainment industry.

-I lead the design team and am the principal designer on the [Production Portal ↗] [1]{:target="_blank"}, a service that production companies use to manage their productions.
+I lead the design team and am the principal designer on the Production Portal, a service that production companies use to manage their productions.
 Features include contracting, messaging, timesheets and reports.

 Due to the nature of the projects I'm working on, I'm unable to publish a lot of my most recent work.

+### Notable projects

+* Payroll Service
+* Production Portal
+* Distro

 ----